Bessie B. Kanouse: Career

 Following her graduation in 1926, Kanouse was appointed a curator of the University of Michigan Herbarium and an assistant to the Director, mycologist C. H. Kauffman.
 She accompanied Kauffman on several collecting expeditions, including trips to Medicine Bow National Forest in 1923 and to Michigan's Upper Peninsula in the summer of 1927.
 Kanouse's first substantial contribution to mycology was "A Monographic Study of Special Groups of the Water Molds", published in two parts in the American Journal of Botany (June and July 1927), covering the families Blastocladiaceae, Leptomitaceae, and Pythiomorphaceae.

+In 1925, Kanouse won the Jeanne Cady Solis award of University of Michigan.

 In 1929 Kanouse was serving as the president of the Women's Research Club at the university.

 Kanouse was a charter member of the Mycological Society of America when it formed in 1932.
 In 1934 Kanouse was serving as the Botany sector chairman for the Michigan Academy of Science, Arts and Letters. and was elected as a Fellow of the American Association for the Advancement of Science.

 Kanouse self-published a book of poetry, "Songs to Birchwood", in 1939.

 In 1941 Kanouse was one of the founders of the Michigan Botanical Club and was for a short time the first Secretary/Treasurer.

 Kanouse published an appreciation of the mycological work of notable gynecologist Howard Atwood Kelly (1858-1943).

 Kanouse continued her work at the Herbarium until her retirement in 1960.
 Her areas of interest included Discomycetes and Phycomycetes, and she published many papers on specimens at the Herbarium, some of which she had collected herself.